crhall-writing/crhall-writing.github.io/_poems/three-thousand-miles.md

 grinds into your veins
 and the bass thumps so loud
 you roll down the windows
-to invite the night to rock along
+and invite the night to rock along

 asphalt stretches and thins
 and runs wherever you let it